 For most people, open design headphones are a significant turn off for their lack of sound isolation and the music that can be heard by everybody around you.
 While these headphones are not meant for everyone, they’re the best budget open-back headphones for audiophiles and very enjoyable if you’re an audio hobbyist that has an environment designed specifically for such stuff.
 For personal use, the AKG K701s are quite satisfying; for professional use, they’re excellent for music producers, home mixing and mastering, though not for recording.

 The frequency response displays exemplary linearity for a set of this nature, and that makes the music sound neutral and balanced.
-Meanwhile, the soundstage feels vastly large and broad, and that is for sure the result of the wide audio spectrum which captures wavelengths from as low as 10 Hz, and it goes way beyond our hearing threshold up to 40000 Hz – of course – the open-back earcups also improve that effect quite a lot as the sound flows to the outside creating an enticing audio scene.
+Meanwhile, the soundstage feels vastly large and broad, and that is for sure the result of the wide audio spectrum which captures audio wavelengths from as low as 10 Hz, and it goes way beyond our hearing threshold up to 40000 Hz – of course – the open-back earcups also improve that effect quite a lot as the sound flows to the outside creating an enticing audio scene.

 We’re satisfied with the overall sound quality, yet we feel that the deep-bass is mildly recessed and less punchy than other audiophile headphones such as Beyerdynamic DT990 Pro, but surely a little punchier than Sennheiser HD 650s.
 However, the vocals are well nuanced and well-reproduced, while the treble remains clean, yet accentuated around 8 kHz mark.